 The aim of the 19th Annotation Intensive is to provide trained spiritual directors who have completed the Spiritual Exercises with the education and formation to support accompanying others through the 19th Annotation.

 To register, please complete our application form and indicate Non-Degree, 19th Annotation Intensive on the Program Information page.
-The cost of this 1-credit course is $1,196 (our 2020-2021 credit rate).
+The cost of this 1-credit course will be our 2022-2023 credit rate.
+Our 2021-2022 credit rate is $1,196, and we anticipate a slight increase for 2022-2023.
+The final amount will be set in December 2021.
 Financial aid is available to all applicants.

 If you have any questions about the form, do not hestiate to contact the admissions office: firstname.lastname@example.org.